 Rainbow Six Quarantine Release Date

-The details surrounding the official release date of the long-awaited sequel are pretty slim.
+The details surrounding the official release date of the long-awaited sequel have been hard to come by.
 The Epic Games store lists the date as simply being 2021.

 Rainbow Six Quarantine Trailer